JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ---
-title: Automated Load and Export with Data Pipelines in Autonomous Database
+title: Automated Load and Export with Oracle Data Pipelines
 description: Using Data Pipelines for easy and reliable load and export of data between Autonomous Database and OCI Object Storage
 tags:
 - Data Lake